 Why Do You Need a Fish Finder?

 Anglers years ago used to be required to scour maps, scout locations, and do serious research to understand what lay beneath their boats on the water.
-There is an element of mystery that comes from fishing without the aid of a fish finder, but it’s more difficult for most anglers.
+An element of mystery comes from fishing without the aid of a fish finder, but it’s more difficult for most anglers.